ArmindoFlores/ao3_api/README.md

 ## Works

-One of the most basic things you might want to do with this package is loading a work and checking its statistics and informations.
+One of the most basic things you might want to do with this package is loading a work and checking its statistics and information.
 To do that, you'll need the `AO3.Work` class.

 We start by finding the _workid_ of the work we want to load.
 We do that either by using `AO3.utils.workid_from_url(url)` or by just looking at the url ourselves.
 Let's take a look: